-An AI bot is able to collect relevant data about customers and use it to improve customer satisfaction of your shoppers.
+An AI assistant is able to collect relevant data about customers and use it to improve customer satisfaction of your shoppers.
 Personalized and targeted support combined with fast response times and low wait times is a sure way to generate more leads and improve the overall experiences of users.
 In fact, as many as 40% of people will spend more than planned after a highly personalized client experience!

 Customer service bots are available round the clock, everywhere

 Modern-day customers are busy and demanding.
-They want to get answers to their questions quickly and sufficiently.
+They want to get answers to their questions quickly.

-The good news is that, unlike a human support team, bots do not have to sleep—they are available 24/7 and can send instant replies to the customers’ inquiries.
+The good news is that, unlike a human support team, bots don’t have to sleep—they’re available 24/7 and can send instant replies to customers’ inquiries.
 Such efficient communication is a sure way to convert website visitors into paying customers.
 And the fact that a whopping 64% of consumers think that bots’ 24-hour service is one of their top benefits is further proof of that.

-Not only does chatbot customer service boosts your sales, it can also save your brand some money.
+Not only does a customer service chatbot boost your sales, but it can also save your brand some money.
 How?

-Well—first of all, installing a chatbot for customer service is always much cheaper than employing and training a team of customer service agents.
-Many chatbot builders and chatbot templates are available free of charge.
+Well—first of all, installing a CS bot is much cheaper than employing and training a team of customer service agents.
+And many chatbot builders and bot templates are even available free of charge.

-Moreover, Business Insider Intelligence report estimates that global retail consumer spending via chatbots will reach $142 billion by 2024.
+Moreover, the Business Insider Intelligence report estimates that global retail consumer spending via bots will reach $142 billion by 2024.
 Sounds impressive, doesn’t it?

-In the modern world, breaking down the language barriers is more important than ever.
-It’s partly because, according to statistics, 75% of customers prefer to shop in their own language.
-And nobody wants to lose potential customers because of frictions in customer interactions.
+In the modern world, breaking down language barriers is more important than ever.
+According to statistics, 75% of customers prefer to shop in their own language.
+And nobody wants to lose potential customers because of friction in client interactions.

-Great news for companies is that AI customer service chatbots running on NLP (natural language processing) technology are able to easily understand different languages and respond to visitors accordingly.
+The great news for companies is that AI customer service chatbots running on natural language processing technology are able to easily understand different languages and respond to visitors accordingly.

-Every business wants to stand out from its competitors, and customer support chatbots are great helpers in this venture.
-Well-designed bots make your brand more human and give people a feeling they are engaging with something more than simply a robot.
+Every business wants to stand out from its competitors, and a chatbot for customer support is a great help in this venture.
+Well-designed NLP bots make your brand more human and give people a feeling they are engaging with something more than simply a robot.

-What’s more is that adding a bit of personality to a bot is a sure way to attract more visitors to have a chat with your bot.
+What’s more, adding a bit of personality to a chatbot is a sure way to attract more visitors to interact with it.
 In fact, our chatbot personality study revealed that as many as 53% of consumers build positive associations around brands whose bots use quick-witted comebacks.
-By knowing what the customer needs and how to provide it to them, a customer service bot can take your brand loyalty to the next level.
+By knowing what clients need and how to provide it to them, this type of virtual service can take your brand loyalty to the next level.

 It doesn’t matter what platform your website operates on—Shopify, Wix, WordPress, or WooCommerce.
 There are definitely plenty of solutions available for you to choose from.

-On top of that, a chatbot doesn’t have to be present only on your website.
-There are Messenger, Whatsapp, and Instagram chatbots that can help you to stay in touch with your shoppers at all times and help customers whenever they need support.
+On top of that, a bot doesn’t have to be present only on your website.
+There are Facebook Messenger, Instagram, and WhatsApp chatbots that can help you stay in touch with your shoppers at all times and help customers whenever they need support.

-But which chatbot providers offer the richest array of features?
-Let’s find out.
+But you might be wondering—which bot providers offer the richest array of features?

 |Platform||Rating||Free plan||Best for|

-Now, a bit more in-detail—here are the in-depth reviews of the best chatbots for customer support to help you choose your perfect tool:
+Here are the reviews of the best chatbots for customer support to help you choose your perfect tool:

-This is one of the best customer service chatbot service for ecommerce on the market.
-Tidio is a versatile all-around communication platform that includes chatbots and a live chat feature.
-It also has dedicated integrations with all major ecommerce platforms and comes with a no-coding chatbot builder.
+This is one of the best customer service chatbot platforms for ecommerce on the market.
+Tidio is an all-around communication service that includes AI bots and a live chat feature.
+It also offers dedicated integrations with all of the major ecommerce platforms and comes with a no-coding chatbot builder.

 - NLP chatbots